FOREX-Swiss franc hits 1-week high vs euro as SNB keeps rates on hold

 "Over a period of time we expect the euro to ease to 1.05 francs, but there is a lot of hard work and you never know where the SNB will come and intervene."

-The SNB stressed its willingness to intervene to weaken what it calls a "significantly overvalued" franc and its President Thomas Jordan said the bank regularly considers whether to loosen its policy.
-The SNB is also hoping that a possible rate hike by the Federal Reserve will ease some of the upward pressure on the franc.
+The SNB stressed its willingness to intervene to weaken what it calls a "significantly overvalued" franc.

+Currency reserves have ballooned to nearly 563 billion francs, a record high.
+Credit Suisse economists in November estimated the SNB was buying foreign currency worth around 400-500 million Swiss francs ($900 million) per week.

 Another notable mover was the New Zealand currency, which rallied after the Reserve Bank of New Zealand cut interest rates but said further easing should not be needed.

 "The kiwi must not appreciate any further as the RBNZ will otherwise take action again," said Antje Praefcke, currency strategist at Commerzbank.
 "I would not oppose the RBNZ there and in my view levels above $0.68 are clearly selling levels."
-(Editing by Hugh Lawson and Richard Balmforth)
+(Editing by Hugh Lawson)

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan